 This is calculated from the employee’s gross salary.
 It not only taken into account the employee’s income, but also other salary benefits such as bonuses, allowances, stock options, etc. Rates vary from 3% to 45% depending on the monthly taxable income.
 The contributions must be submitted by the employer to the area’s corresponding tax bureau.

-Every individually calculated income tax payment from a payroll can benefit from fixed and variable tax reductions.
+Every individually calculated income tax payment from a payroll in China can benefit from fixed and variable tax reductions.
 The variable deduction is calculated from the gross salary while the fixed standard deduction is 3500 RMB for Chinese employees.

 In practice, this tax can be entirely considered as a governmental requirement, as it does not represent any sort of benefit for the employee or company.

 China’s Social Security System is complex and irregular, as it is managed on a provincial level.
 Each province’s legislation specifies the amounts to be paid by the employee and employer.

 The employee’s contribution to the social security fund is deducted from its gross salary.
 The employer’s contribution is calculated separately and added to the gross salary which provides the total employment cost of the employee.

 Unlike the IIT, all social security contributions can be considered as indirect benefits to employees, as they are complementary to the direct salary benefits.